CONTENTS

 of the workforce.

-know, finding some innovative ways to work with the Ministry of Social
+finding some innovative ways to work with the Ministry of Social Services, for

-Services, for instance, on helping develop skill sets with individuals who are
+instance, on helping develop skill sets with individuals who are currently

-currently working with Social Services.
-And I’m going to let my deputy minister
+working with Social Services.
+And I’m going to let my deputy minister talk

-talk about that a little bit more, as those conversations have been ongoing
+about that a little bit more, as those conversations have been ongoing with the

 Drew Wilby: